 “You should get that checked out,” I say before leaving the high-rollers room.

 As Taylor, Lawrence and I make our way back to the front of the hotel, Williams brings the SUV around.
-Just as I am getting in, Whitmore comes out of the front door with his two uninjured tough guys.
+Just as I’m about to get in, Whitmore comes out of the front door with his two uninjured tough guys.

 “Grey!”
 Oh, it appears that he has grown a new set of balls!
 I step back out of the SUV.
 Taylor and Lawrence are back at my side, hands already on their firearms.